-In our opinion, the District complied with the compliance requirements for the Measure "C" (2022) General Obligation Bond proceeds listed and tested above.
+The results of our procedures indicated that, in all significant respects the District complied with the compliance requirements for the Measure "C" General Obligation Bond proceeds listed and tested above.

-This report is intended for the information of the Board of Education, management and the Citizens' Bond Oversight Committee; however, this report is a matter of public record.
+This report is intended for the information of the Board of Trustees, management and the Citizens' Bond Oversight Committee; however, this report is a matter of public record.